Neil Ruddock: Liverpool

 In July 1993, Ruddock was signed by Liverpool from Tottenham Hotspur on a £2.5 million transfer.
 While at Liverpool, he was involved in an on-field scuffle with Manchester United player Eric Cantona.
 Ruddock responded to Cantona's taunts about his weight by turning down the Frenchman's collar.
 In 1993, he was absolved of fracturing Peter Beardsley's jaw with an elbow in a testimonial match.
 Beardsley contemplated legal action on the grounds that Ruddock acted deliberately, but later decided to withdraw charges.
 In 1996, Ruddock's tackle on Andy Cole of Manchester United in a reserve game at Anfield left the player with two broken legs, and Ruddock claimed innocence, while Cole said he believed Ruddock did not intend harm.
 However, in a 2010 interview with Talksport, he jokingly refers to the incident as "not big, and not clever", adding "but it was great", and that "I didn't mean to break both of his legs if I'm honest, I only meant to break one".

 At Liverpool, Ruddock was part of the squad of the 1990s under Roy Evans, known as the "Spice Boys", that included David James, Robbie Fowler, Jamie Redknapp, Jason McAteer, Steve McManaman and Stan Collymore, but left in 1998 when new coach Gérard Houllier joined.

+Queens Park Rangers

+In March 1998, Ruddock joined Queens Park Rangers on loan until the end of the season.
+He made seven appearances of which six were drawn, enabling QPR to avoid relegation at Manchester City's expense.